 Watch Debbie McClure, Dropbox’s VP of Sales, share tips on what sales teams want marketing to know.

 Cleaning Lead Data

 Frequent housekeeping is an essential part of managing lead data.
-It keeps your data fresh and reliable and without it, decaying data can quickly get unmanageable and expensive to fix.
+It keeps your data fresh and reliable.
+Without it, decaying data can quickly get unmanageable and expensive to fix.

-Preventing duplicate contacts with a two-way contact sync between your apps.
-This doesn't delete duplicates, but it enables you to sync the cleanest data to avoid duplicates and it intelligently merges data that might overlap.
+- Preventing duplicate contacts with a two-way contact sync between your apps.
+This doesn't delete duplicates but enables you to sync the cleanest data to avoid duplicates and intelligently merge data that might overlap.

 - Fixing duplicate contacts with a built-in feature offered by your apps, or with a third-party solution.

 Effective sales lead management depends on how you collect, store, maintain, use and clean your lead data.
 With the help of a great CRM, solid processes for nurturing and automation, and regular housekeeping, you should be well on your way to streamlining your funnel.